robric/k8s-svc-and-lb-testing/README.md

 #
-# It looks like NAT is not properly enforced.
+# It looks like we're having some conflicts between IPSEC policies and Netfilter.
+#
 # Let's just try to "hack and see"
 #